designstem/fachwerk/content/spirals2.md

   />
 </f-scene>

-Why just one spin.
+Why just one spin?
 Let's have more of it and make it user-controllable.

 <f-slider-data value="1" from="1" to="10" step="0.001">
 <f-scene grid slot-scope="{value}">